 If money was no object, what would you buy?
 A private jet?
 A mansion?
 Diamonds and jewels?
 A lifetime supply of Bagel Bites?

 Are you often bored by the long walk to the pool after changing into your bathing suit?
-For $2 million, you could have a waterslide installed in your closet that leads to an underground swimming pool beneath your house!
+If you're rich, you can get a waterslide installed in your closet that is linked to an underground pool.